Jump-Comedy/jump-comedy-docs/docs/sending-email-campaigns.md

 It is strongly recommended that you add comics to shows to take advantage of this powerful feature.

+### 4. Filter by Venue

+You can target subscribers who bought tickets to a show at particular venues.

-*Note*: If you specify a Comic and City filter, the email will go to subscribers matching BOTH criteria (not just one).
+*Note*: If you specify a combination of Comic/City/Venue filter, the email will go to subscribers matching ALL criteria (not just one).

 ### 4. Filter by Index